millerthegorilla/rpm_maker/README.md

 The script to download urls is a bit of a hack as the launchpad api wouldn't allow me to download the binary packages directly, which may be my fault - any help appreciated.
 Also, its my first real bash scripting, so don't be surprised by bad techniques, pitfalls or errors!
 Any constructive criticism is always welcome.
-That said, I created the project to download and install debs from the great KXStudio project, but it can be used for any project.
+That said, I created the project to download and install debs from the great KXStudio project, to install on Fedora, but it can be used for any project.

+rpm_maker uses python3 for one of its scripts, and you will need to have launchpadlib installed.
+I use virtualenv for ease and pip to install the launchpad library.

 The usage is below, but be aware that the script needs the url name - not the display name - for instance - the kxstudio-debian project uses a ppa that has the displayname of 'Applications', but the script will want the url name which is 'apps'.